chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 > **TEMPLE, TAIL**

 - Sisu leads Raya, on Tuk-tuk, to uncover a hidden limestone temple in a cave of a cliff
-- Raya explains: each piece was claimed by each of the chiefs of the five lands.
+- Raya explains: each Gem shard was claimed by each of the chiefs of the five lands.
-	- We get a splitscreen, showing each tribe chief holding a weapon that has been embedded with their Gem piece.
+- We get a splitscreen, showing each tribe chief holding a weapon that has been embedded with their Gem shard.
 	- Heart's Gem is embedded into Chief Benja's whip-sword [keris](https://en.wikipedia.org/wiki/Kris)
 	- Fang's Gem is embedded into Chief Virana's scepter-[trishula](https://en.wikipedia.org/wiki/Trishula)
 	- Talon's Gem is embedded into each of Chief Dang Hai's four [karambits](https://en.wikipedia.org/wiki/Karambit)